 Hover to see how factors connect to Hearing.
 Then click connected factors to explore strategies related to multiple factors.

 Hearing is measured as the ability to hear sounds in the typical human range of approximately 20 - 20,000 Hz.
-Hearing loss impacts reading and writing in multiple ways:
+Hearing loss typically impacts high frequency speech sounds (e.g., /sh/, /s/, /f/, /th/) more than other frequencies.
+However, students with auditory processing disorder may not have hearing loss, but still struggle with understanding the content and context of spoken language.

 Dictation can allow students with transcription difficulties to still participate in the writing process and generate ideas.

 Seeing and using new words repeatedly and in many contexts is critical for Vocabulary acquisition.

 Overtly encouraging all students to seek support and ask questions creates a safe space for risk-taking and skill development.